Noroff-FEU-Assignments/project-exam-2-aktson/README.md

+# SocialMe

+This is my submission for Project Exam 2.
+SocialMe is a social media app where people can create free account and can create/edit/delete post, can comment and react on any post.
+A user may also follow and un-follow any other profile on the app.

+The project was built using the https://noroff-api-docs.netlify.app/

-# Getting Started with Create React App
+## Getting Started with socialMe App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+Clone the repo.
+Make sure you have node and npm installed on you machine.

+Install dependency:

+### `npm install`

-In the project directory, you can run:
+In the project directory, you can run following command to start project:

 ### `npm start`